wutianze/dnndk-pynqz2/build-pynqz2-system.md

 </table>

 # Introduction
+The original link is [here](https://github.com/sumilao/Zynq-7000-DPU-TRD).
+If some files are missing, try to follow the original project's tutorial.

 This tutorial demonstrates how to build a custom system that utilizes the 1.4.0 version of Xilinx&reg; Deep Learning Processor (DPU) IP to accelerate machine learning algorithms using the following development flow: